ULHPC/tutorials/maths/R/README.md

 On `iris`, in an interactive session, load the module to get R version 3.6.0, still **not** in *production*

-    module load swenv/default-env/devel
-    module load lang/R/3.6.0-foss-2019a-bare
+    module load lang/R/3.6.0-intel-2019a-bare

 you will a warning because it hasn’t been fully tested yet.

 After entering R using the `R` command, install both packages.
 Don’t forget to use multi-threading for the compilations.

 ``` r
 install.packages(c("future", "furrr", "purrr", "dplyr", "dbscan", "tictoc", "Rtsne"), repos = "https://cran.rstudio.com", Ncpus = 4)